scalacenter/advisoryboard/attendees.md

 Each Advisory Board Sponsor nominates a representative to the board.
 The current representatives are:

- - 47 Degrees: Olga Makhasoeva
+ - 47 Degrees: Oli Makhasoeva
  - Goldman Sachs: Jonathan Perry
  - IBM: Frederick Reiss
  - Lightbend: Adriaan Moors